-There is an old Hollywood saying that goes don't work with children or animals which can also be used when moving homes.
+There is an old Hollywood saying that goes along the lines of 'don't work with children or animals', this can also be used when moving homes.
 Ask close family or friends if they wouldn't mind looking after young children and any family pets as this can help you get the work done more effectively.

 Wrap any delicate items such as china, glassware, dishes and other breakables in bubble wrap, clothing, towels or bedding.
-Ink can sometimes rub off and end up staining glassware which is why it is best to use bubble wrap if possible.
+Ink can sometimes rub off and end up staining glassware which is why it is best to use bubble wrap and steer clear of newspaper.

 Creating labels is a great way of organizing during the packing process.
 Make your labels large and easy to read.
 Place them on the top and sides so the box can be facing in any direction and you can still know what is inside.
 Also try different colors to make the differences easy to spot without actually reading the label.

-We suggest labelling boxes by room it belongs: Kitchen, Living Room, Family Room, Master Bedroom.
-This will make it easier on you, and anyone helping you, when moving boxes into your new place and hence make the unpacking easier and quicker.
+We suggest labelling boxes by the room it belongs to: Kitchen, Living Room, Master Bedroom, Bathroom etc. This will make it easier on you, and anyone helping you, when moving boxes into your new place and hopefully make the process quicker.

 It’s important to pack your essentials separately as you never know when you will need these items.
 Essentials would include cash, a week of clothes, a frying pan, bed sheets, utensils, your daily hygiene routine items (such as toothbrush, toothpaste, toilet paper, towels, shampoo, hair dryer etc) and anything else you may need yourself.

-Take breaks, put on workout music or other entertainment in the background to help keep momentum up just try to avoid anything that will cause distractions.
+Take breaks and put on workout music or other entertainment in the background to help keep momentum up; just try to avoid anything that will cause distractions.
 Make sure you have a kettle along with coffee / tea in your 1st open box so you can keep yourself going during the day.
-Keep your blood sugar levels in check during the day by having something to eat when you get a chance.
+Keep your blood sugar levels in check by having something to eat when you get a chance.

 Only use bin bags for rubbish as this will keep you or others from accidentally throwing something away that shouldn't get put out such as clothes or bedding.
-Have extra cash on you at time of move so you never know when you might need it; i.e. tipping removers or quick trip to the shop.
+Have extra cash on you at the time of the move, you never know when you might need it; i.e. tipping removers or for a quick trip to the shop.
 At the end of the move make sure you treat yourself to something nice to eat or drink, you've earned it.